winsw/winsw/doc/loggingAndErrorReporting.md

 The syntax of the pattern string is specified by [DateTime.ToString(String)](https://docs.microsoft.com/dotnet/api/system.datetime.tostring#System_DateTime_ToString_System_String_).
 For example, in the above example, the log of Jan 1, 2013 gets written to `myapp.20130101.out.log` and `myapp.20130101.err.log`.

-## Rotate by size and time mode
+## Roll by size and time mode

-Works in a combination of rotate size mode and rotate time mode, if the log file gets bigger than a set size, it gets rotated using `<pattern>` provided.
+Works in a combination of roll size mode and roll time mode, if the log file gets bigger than a set size, it gets rolles using `<pattern>` provided.

 ```xml
 <log mode="roll-by-size-time">